1973 Men's Hockey World Cup

 The 1973 Men's Hockey World Cup was the second installment of the Hockey World Cup.
 It was held from 24 August to 2 September at the Wagener Stadium in Amstelveen, Netherlands.
-The tournament was won by host nation the Netherlands, who defeated India 4–2 on penalty strokes after the final had finished 2–2.
+The host nation, the Netherlands, became champions, defeating India 4–2 on penalty strokes after the final had finished 2–2.
 It was the first World Cup to introduce the 12 teams format which became the standard format of the FIH Hockey World Cup until the 1998 edition.

 Teams

 The top eight teams from last year's Summer Olympics in Munich qualified automatically: England qualified in place of Great Britain from the Olympics spot as most of the players from that squad were from England, and England had a better record among the Home Nations.

 Australia, despite qualifying through the Olympics, withdrew because of lack of funds.
-Originally, four teams were to be invited for the World Cup, but after the withdrawal of Australia this was were increased to five.
+Originally, four teams were to be invited for the World Cup, but after the withdrawal of Australia this was increased to five.

 Spain, Malaysia, Belgium and Japan were all invited by the FIH for the event, while New Zealand was invited to replace Australia.